Rafael Devers Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.

-- The Twins have the third-ranked team ERA among all MLB pitching staffs (3.65).
+- The Twins' 3.74 team ERA ranks fourth across all MLB pitching staffs.

-- Twins pitchers combine to surrender the sixth-fewest home runs in baseball (73 total, one per game).
+- The Twins surrender the ninth-fewest home runs in baseball (76 total, one per game).

-- In his most recent time out on Wednesday, the righty went six innings against the Milwaukee Brewers, allowing two earned runs while surrendering six hits.
+- His most recent appearance was on Thursday against the Detroit Tigers, when the right-hander tossed four innings, surrendering two earned runs while allowing three hits.

-- The 27-year-old has amassed an ERA of 2.65, with 8.4 strikeouts per nine innings, in 10 games this season.
-Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.